 Employees can have symptoms of an MSD but fail to report them.
 You can find out if this is the case in your work site by carrying out a survey on:

 - changes that people have made to their workstation, such as adding padding, tape, cushions, using different seating and so on

 In addition, you could carry out a body mapping exercise across the site.
 This encourages employees to note body parts that are causing them pains, aches or discomfort.
-For more information, see the Public and Commercial Services Union site, or the Hazards Magazine.
+For more information, see the Public and Commercial Services Union site (and other Union sites), the Hazards Magazine or the HSE body map questionnaire.
 Body mapping is a form of health monitoring.
 This is described in more detail on the HSE website.

 How can I apply ergonomics in my workplace?